 As included in the Statement Against Discrimination and Harassment set forth in Section 2, pregnant students and employees are afforded equal opportunity and protection against discrimination and harassment.
-Title IX also prohibits discrimination on the basis of sex, which extends to pregnancy and parental status in educational programs and activities and in the workplace.
-Under Title IX, pregnant students are permitted to continue participating in classes and co-curricular activities and can request reasonable adjustments or accommodations to continue class or co-curricular participation.
+Title IX also prohibits discrimination on the basis of sex, which extends to pregnancy and parental status in educational programs and activities and in the

 Students and employees who are pregnant are treated respectively as students and employees who have temporary medical conditions.
 Pregnancy, childbirth, false pregnancy, termination or loss of pregnancy, and recovery from birth are viewed as justification for excused absences or a leave of absence deemed medically necessary by the student's physician or employee's physician.
 Pregnant and parenting students with medically necessary absences will be granted reasonable accommodations to make up missed work, attendance, or graded class participation (e.g., assignments, projects, papers, quizzes, tests, and presentations) wherever possible.
 Reasonable accommodations may include, but are not limited to, excused absences, extended deadlines, make-up test dates, other projects or assignments to replace in-class participation, independent study, online course completion options, or incomplete grades.
 In addition, pregnant students may have access to accommodations, typically provided through the Access and Disability Services Director.
-Pregnant employees may be entitled to reasonable accommodations, typically provided by the Office of Human Resources.
+Pregnant employees may be entitled to reasonable accommodations, typically provided through the Office of Human Resources.